jayinai/nail-machine-learning/concepts.md

 In practice, machine learning models seldom cross continuous features.
 However, machine learning models do ***frequently cross one-hot feature vectors***.
 Think of feature crosses of one-hot feature vectors as ***logical conjunctions***.

+### <ins> Tips on Creating Features
+- Linear models learn sums and differences naturally, but can't learn anything more complex.
+- Ratios seem to be difficult for most models to learn.
+Ratio combinations often lead to some easy performance gains.
+- Linear models and neural nets generally do better with normalized features.
+Neural nets especially need features scaled to values not too far from 0.
+Tree-based models (like random forests and XGBoost) can sometimes benefit from normalization, but usually much less so.
+- Tree models can learn to approximate almost any combination of features, but when a combination is especially important they can still benefit from having it explicitly created, especially when data is limited.
+- Counts are especially helpful for tree models, since these models don't have a natural way of aggregating information across many features at once.

 ### <ins> Model Complexity?

 Ways to think about model complexity: